 This webinar will provide an overview of new legislation that school officials need to know about to lead through this extraordinary school year.
 2020 has been a remarkable year of legislation including the sweeping legislation to address changes in the educational landscape due to the COVID-19 global pandemic.
 This webinar will also look forward to new legislative initiatives that could significantly impact all aspects of the school’s functioning.

 This session will review the lessons learned to date related to providing special education services during remote, hybrid, and in-person learning.
 We will cover issues related to masks, discipline, compensatory education, requests for in-home services, remote learning plans, evaluations, and more.

 Property Taxes and Assessments: Protecting Revenues and Communicating Effectively

 This session will focus on how the largest revenue source for school districts has been affected by the events of 2020 as well as provide effective ways for administrators and board members to communicate the impact of these changes to stakeholders and community members.
 Topics will include how changes in real estate values affect school district revenue, the latest on the collection and distribution of taxes, important issues and cases to be aware of, economic development incentives, and TIF districts.

-We will wrap up our 2020 School Law Conference where we began, with an update on where things stand with COVID, schools, and the law.
-We may have a vaccine and be back in school full time or we may be fully remote and bracing for a second wave.
-Whatever the situation, the panel you have come to know and trust will be back to discuss relevant issues and answer your questions.
+This session will wrap up our 2020 School Law Conference with where we began, with an update on where things stand with COVID, schools, and the law.
+The panel you have come to know and trust will be back to discuss relevant issues and answer your questions.
 After this week’s webinar, we will segue back into our weekly COVID webinars beginning on December 10, 2020.